pivox/symfony-tax-calculator/README.md

 - Uses configurable tax bands (YAML or database)
 - Hexagonal architecture with DDD principles
 - Clear separation between read (Query) and write (Command) models
-- REST API with GET and POST endpoints
+- REST API with GET endpoint
 - Frontend built with Stimulus.js and Bootstrap 5
 - Dockerized environment for consistent local development
 - Unit and functional tests with PHPUnit